Big Ten Conference: Commissioners

 All Big Ten members are members of the Big Ten Academic Alliance, formerly known as the Committee on Institutional Cooperation.
 The University of Chicago, a former Big Ten Conference member, was a member of the CIC from 1958 to June 29, 2016.

+Financials

+Conference distributions

+The following table shows Big Ten Conference distributions during the fiscal year beginning 07-01-2024 ending 06-30-2025 as reported by ProPublica using Schedule A of the Big Ten Conference tax filing submitted on April 30, 2026.